mrichards42/xword/README.md

 # Building XWord #

-XWord uses the [wxWidgets](http://www.wxwidgets.org) cross-platform toolkit (statically linked). wxaui-tweaks.patch slightly alters aui/framemanager.
-If you would like to use this patch, apply it to the wxWidgets directory.
+XWord uses the [wxWidgets](http://www.wxwidgets.org) cross-platform toolkit (statically linked). wxaui-tweaks.patch slightly alters aui/framemanager. wxwidgets-smooth-scroll-modals.patch fixes two-finger scrolling in modal dialogs on macOS.
+If you would like to use these patches, apply them to the wxWidgets directory.

 XWord uses [premake](http://industriousone.com/premake/download) to generate project files.
 Version 4 has been used successfully, but the 5 beta may also work.